Minnesota Lawyer Selects Michael Dady And Michael Garner As Two Of Its 10 Minnesota “Attorneys Of The Year” For 2000

 Date: January 15, 2001

 When they started practicing law, the Internet was only in its infancy.
-But this past year, Minneapolis attorneys J. Michael Dady and J. Michael Garner won a landmark Internet battle involving the rights of franchisees.
+But this past year, Minneapolis attorneys J. Michael Dady and Ronald K. Gardner won a landmark internet battle involving the rights of franchisees.

 The franchisees claimed that the operation of the online business was in breach of Drug Emporium’s commitment to provide its franchisees the exclusive right to conduct the business of drugstores in designated territories.
 Stated otherwise, they contended that Drug Emporium was unlawfully engaging in the same business as its franchisees in their territories, thereby violating the franchise agreement.